 Ladies and gentlemen, we have a winner.

-Massachusetts States Lottery initially reported that the ticket had been purchased at the Handy Variety convenience store in Watertown, about nine miles west of Boston.
+Officials with the Massachusetts States Lottery initially reported that the winning ticket had been purchased at the Handy Variety convenience store in Watertown, about nine miles west of Boston.

-Powerball Product Group Chair Charlie McIntyre said in a statement said several tickets also struck gold, the AP reported.
+Powerball Product Group Chair Charlie McIntyre said in a statement that several other tickets also struck gold, the AP reported.

 Six tickets – sold in Connecticut, Illinois, Louisiana, New Mexico, Pennsylvania and the Virgin Islands – won $2 million each.

-Thirty-four tickets across the United States won $1 million.
+Thirty-four others across the United States won $1 million.

 Powerball is played in 44 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

 The game is simple.
 Twice a week, five white balls are drawn from a drum that holds 69 balls, each bearing a number between 1 and 69.
 These account for the first five numbers.
 Then, a red ball is drawn from a drum holding 26 balls, each bearing a number between 1 and 26.
 This is called the Powerball.

 To win the jackpot, a person must correctly pick all six numbers.
 The odds are roughly 1 in 292 million.